Steven Kwan Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Royals pitching staff ranks 22nd in the league.
+- The Royals pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Royals' 5.24 team ERA ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.23).

+- Royals pitchers combine to allow 105 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.